michaelruppe/ml-experiments/neural-networks-exercises/04-doodle-classifier/README.md

+# Doodle Classifier
-### See the script working [here](https://michaelruppe.github.io/ml-experiments/neural-networks-exercises/04-doodle-classifier/index.html)
+Use a simple neural network to identify a user's drawing.
+See the script working [here](https://michaelruppe.github.io/ml-experiments/neural-networks-exercises/04-doodle-classifier/index.html)

 Following along with the playlist on Coding Train:
 [Session 5 - Doodle Classifier - Intelligence and learning](